-Workshop Date Topics Assignment 1 May 5th 2015 Workshop expectations About learning journals & homework assignments Why practicums Practicum Goals Review of Practicum Handbook Prepare journal for the Workshop # 1 with the topic of "What are your energizers, fears, future opportunities and challenges relating to you specialization?"
-2 May 12 th 2015 Preparing for your practicum Cautions and encouragements Interviews Resumes; posting and social media What if?
-Journal 1 Due - Topic: "What are your energizers, fears, future opportunities and challenges relating to you specialization?"
-3 June 2 nd 2015 Integrating theory and practiceWhat is Human Services?
-Journal 2 Due - Topic: How prepared I am for my practicum?
-What things have I done in preparation of my practicum?
-4 June 9 th 2015 Cultural competence-working in a diverse environment Journal 3 Due - Topic: Your role as a practicum learner: what guides you?
-5 July 21 st 2015 Taking Care of Others: Challenges and Rewards My identity Journal 4 Due - Topic: What's your culture?
-6 August 11 th 2015 Ethics in practice/decision making process Professional Code of Conduct Student code of conduct Ethical & practice standards in your profession Social Justice Journal 5 Due - Topic: Who am I?
+Workshop Date Topics Assignment 1 September 14 th 2015 Workshop expectations About learning journals &amp; homework assignments Why practicums Practicum Goals Review of Practicum Handbook Prepare journal for the Workshop # 1 with the topic of "What are your energizers, fears, future opportunities and challenges relating to your specialization?"
+2 September 21 st 2015 What is the Human Services Profession Human Services Central Values at a Glance Human Services in the 21st century Journal 1 Due - Topic: "What are your energizers, fears, future opportunities and challenges relating to your specialization?"
+3 October 19 th 2015 Preparing for your practicum Cautions and encouragements Interviews Resumes; posting and social media What if?
+Journal 2 Due - Topic: "What is Human Services profession to you and its central values, and how you fit in that?"
+TBA (1 hour) Guiding and coaching meeting.
+Book an hour appointment with your Practicum Advisor .
+Make a plan, your practicum goals, agency/setting and client population 4 November 16 th 2015 Integrating theory and practice in Human Services?
+Journal 3 Due - Topic: How prepared I am for my practicum?
+What is your practicum plan?
+5 December 7 th 2015 Cultural competence-working in a diverse environment Journal 4 Due - Topic: Your role as a practicum learner: what theory guides you?
+6 January 18 th 2016 Taking Care of Others: Challenges and Rewards My Identity Journal 5 Due - Topic: What's your culture?
+7 February 22 nd 2016 Ethics in practice/decision making process Professional Code of Conduct Ethical &amp; practice standards in your profession Social Justice Journal 6 Due - Topic: Who am I?
 Group/individuals I want/love to work with and why?
+TB SA (1 hour) Guiding and coaching meeting.
+Book an hour appointment with your Practicum Advisor.
+Practicum Update.
+Discuss reviews, issues, opportunities and/or ending Practicum

-7 September 8 th 2015 Organizational culture and Behaviours Formal and informal structures Government, private and public settings Journal 6 Due - Topic: What ethical dilemmas have you experienced in your practicum?
+Workshop Date Topics Assignment 8 March 14 th 2016 Organizational culture and behaviours Formal and informal structures Government, private and public settings Journal 7 Due - Topic: What ethical dilemmas have you experienced in your practicum?
 How did you resolve them?
-8 October 20 th 2015 A positive approach to Human Services Journal 7 Due - Topic: Step one: Draw a graphic that represents your mission, vision and value statement.
+9 April 18 th 2016 A positive approach to Human Services Journal 8 Due - Topic: Step one: Draw a graphic that represents your mission, vision and value statement.
 Step two: Draw a graphic that closely depicts the informal mission, vision and value statement.
-9 November 24th 2015 Using information and technology as a tool Future use of technology in professional practice Training needs assessment Journal 8 Due - Topic: What is Human Services to you?

-Workshop Date Topics Assignment 10 January 12 th 2016 Indigenous Culture and Perspectives Journal 9: How does technology relate to my specialization?
-11 February 9 th 2016 Handling challenging clients Journal 10 Due - Topic: Build a mind map identifying training gaps in your professional practice.
-12 March 22 nd 2016 Assessing your practicum experience Personal growth and professional development Field and faculty supervisors evaluations Assessing your practicum agency Leveraging your practicum into planning and executing a job search Journal 11 Due - Topic: Putting it all together.
+10 May 30 th 2016 Using information and technology as a tool Future use of technology in professional practice Training needs assessment Journal 9 Due - Topic: How positive I am with me and others?
+11 June 13 th 2016 Indigenous Culture and Perspectives Journal 10: How does technology relates to my specialization?
+12 July 18 th 2016 Handling challenging clients Journal 11 Due - Topic: My worldviews relating to Indigenous people and community living 13 August 15 th 2016 Assessing your practicum experience Personal growth and professional development Field and faculty supervisors' evaluations Assessing your practicum agency Leveraging your practicum into planning and executing a job search Journal 12 Due - Topic: Putting it all together.
 What do you see in your next steps?
 The goal setting cycle starts again.